Frequently Asked Questions

 Where will participants live while on the program?

-At Walt Disney World, CPs live in a brand-new complex at Flamingo Crossings in the Horizon West/Winter Garden area just to the west of the theme parks.
+At Walt Disney World, CPs live in a purpose-built (in 2020) complex at Flamingo Crossings in the Horizon West/Winter Garden area just to the west of the theme parks.
 This beautiful complex is located adjacent to a shopping, dining, and hotel complex that is continually growing.

 What roles are available for participants?

 There are more than twenty different positions available and the actual roles do change from time to time.
 The program application used to detail many of these areas and applicants were often asked to identify their top three roles during interviews.
-During this pandemic program, there is no longer any choice and Disney will put your student where Disney needs workers.
+There may not be a choice as Disney will put your student where Disney needs workers.
 Your student is advised of this before applying and is expected to understand that they could be placed in ANY role.
-If your student needs any sort of Medical Accommodation, it is advised they apply for this accommodation well in advance of arrival date, as the process can be a lengthy one to find a role that will reasonably accommodate your student’s needs
+If your student needs any sort of Medical Accommodation, it is advised they apply for this accommodation well in advance of arrival date, as the process can be a lengthy one to find a role that will reasonably accommodate your student’s needs.
+This includes any allergies to pets, as ESAs are allowed in housing, up to two per participant.
+ESAs must have prior approval and doctor/therapist letters available.

 Some of the available roles are in Attractions, Custodial, Operations, Concierge, Front Desk, Housekeeping, Full and Quick-Service Food and Beverage, Costuming, Transportation, and Lifeguard.
-At this time, roles as Character Performers may not be offered.
+Roles such as Character Performers may or may not be offered.

 My student wants to be a Character Performer.
 What do we need to know about auditions and the various roles available to CPs?